 In the next post, I’ll focus on headers and footers, so you can include the story title, and the page number, on each page.

-If you’d like to see a demonstration of this Scrivener feature or to ask me any questions about using Scrivener, register for my Simply Scrivener Special series of webinars.
-The next series of 12 starts on 6 June 2017.
-Free.
-60 minutes Q&A with me.
+If you’d like to see a demonstration of this Scrivener feature or to ask me any questions about using Scrivener, book a Simply Scrivener Special.

 The ScrivenerVirgin blog is a journey of discovery: